$IQ - your Money-IQ

 Your "money-IQ" is an indication of your ability to handle money and resources.
 Most of us know how to spend money.
 But, making it?
 Not so much.
 That's why all first-time players start with a $IQ of 10 and work up.
 (Some are over 200 and increasing.)

 Your $IQ indicates how well you handle money and resources in competition over time.
 (Always use a score sheet.)
 To increase your $IQ, you must outperform others over many games.

-Your Personal Earning Index (eg., 34, 63, 257) gives an indication of your moneygame– how well you handle money and resources.
-Players with higher numbers generally have more skill and win more games.
-And generally, the more you play, and come in first (+2) or second (+1) the more your PEI increases.
+Those with higher $IQs generally have more skill and win more games.
+And generally, the more you play, and come in first or second the more your $IQ increases.
 This number stays with you regardless of who, when and where you play.

-So at the end of the first game, the winner will have a PEI of 12, the second-place finisher will have 11, the third-place finisher remains at 10 and the last player has 9 having lost a point.
-Players' PEIs cannot go below zero.
-If a player with a PEI of zero loses, his/her PEI stays at zero.
-All 4-player games must be scored for PEI.
+So, if this was everyone's first game, the winner would have a $IQ of 12, the second-place finisher 11, the third-place finisher would remain at 10 and the last player would have 9 having lost a point.
+Players' $IQs cannot go below zero.
+If a player with a $IQ of zero loses, his/her $IQ stays at zero.
+All 4-player games must be scored for $IQ.

 [Research is needed to show, or not show a relationship between this number and general success– however success is defined.]